wb14123/scala2grpc/readme.md

 ### 5. Create a GRPC server

-The object `GenerateGRPC` you defined above inheritted a method `getHandlers` that generates GRPC handlers for akka-grpc.
+The object `GenerateGRPC` you defined above inherited a method `getHandlers` that generates GRPC handlers for akka-grpc.
 Here is an example about how to use it:

 ```
   def main(args: Array[String]): Unit = {